Gregory-Ryan/Shogi/cf_README.md

 # cf.I_s(x,y)
 Takes the Real(x) and Imaginary(y) parts of a complex number and puts it in the form of x + yi.
-The input is two floats and it returns a string.
+The input is two Decimals and it returns a string.

 # cf.conj_s(x,y)
 Takes the Real(x) and Imaginary(y) parts of a complex number and puts it in the form of x + -yi.
-The input is two floats and it returns a string.
+The input is two Decimals and it returns a string.

 # cf.Re_s(z)
 Returns the Real part of a complex number.
-The input is a string and it returns a float.
+The input is a string and it returns a Decimal.

 # cf.Im_s(z)
 Returns the Imaginary part of a complex number.
-The input is a string and it returns a float.
+The input is a string and it returns a Decimal.

 # cf.I(x,y)
 Takes the Real(x) and Imaginary(y) parts of a complex number and puts it in the form of (Re,Im).
-The input is two floats and it returns a tuple.
+The input is two Decimals and it returns a tuple.

 # cf.conj(x,y)
 Takes the Real(x) and Imaginary(y) parts of a complex number and puts it in the form of x + -yi.
-The input is two floats and it returns a tuple.
+The input is two Decimals and it returns a tuple.

 # cf.Re(z)
 Returns the Real part of a complex number.
-The input is a tuple and it returns a float.
+The input is a tuple and it returns a Decimal.

 # cf.Im(z)
 Returns the Imaginary part of a complex number.
-The input is a tuple and it returns a float.
+The input is a tuple and it returns a Decimal.

 # cf.neg(z)
 Returns the negative of a complex number in the form of -x + -yi.